 The Hani, like many other minority groups in Vietnam, practice ethnic religions.
 Most of their villages have temples where a multitude of gods are worshipped.
 These gods are associated with the earth, water, fire, and famous ancestors.
 It is also common for brothers in the same family to worship their dead parents at the eldest brother's house.
 On the lunar new year's eve, children are told about their deceased ancestors and their family branch.

 Besides worshiping ancestors, the Hani also venerate the spirits of their parents-in-law.
 Each year in the second lunar month, they hold a grand offering service in the village.
-There they pray to the spirits for health, prosperity in farming, and success in cattle breeding.
+There they pray to the spirits for health, prosperity in farming, and success in cattle raising.

 In rice-growing areas, the "Thunder god" and the "Wind Ghost" are worshipped.
 Many rituals and ceremonies are held to honor these gods during the farming season.

 The rapid population growth in Vietnam has put a strain on the limited social services and food supplies.
-The government has instituted a "family planning program" in hopes of relieving the problem of overpopulation.
+The government has instituted a family planning program in hopes of relieving the problem of overpopulation.
 They have also resettled several million people into the sparsely populated mountains and upland plateau regions.